picsoung/picsoung-sentiment-api-example/version_0/README.md

 This is a very basic API that returns the sentiment value of a word or a sentence.
 You can define the sentiment value of any additional word that is not in the dictionary.

-The original sentiment values are taken from the dataset AFINN-111.txt from [Denmark Technical University](http://www2.imm.dtu.dk/pubdb/views/publication_details.php?id=6010)
+The original sentiment values are taken from the dataset AFINN-111.txt from [Technical University of Denmark](http://www2.imm.dtu.dk/pubdb/views/publication_details.php?id=6010)

 ## Version 0